QuentinRa/blog.quentinra.dev/maths/graphs/_examples/shortest.md

 <div class="row row-cols-lg-2"><div>

-Given the following graph, use Bellman–Ford Algorithm from $A$.
+Given the following graph, use the Bellman–Ford Algorithm from $A$.

 ![Bellman–Ford's algorithm](../_images/shortest/bellman.svg)
 </div><div>